 The State is entering into this Contract to serve the public interest of the State of Colorado as determined by its Governor, General Assembly, or Courts.
-If this Contract ceases to further the public interest of the State, the State, in its discretion, may terminate this Contract in whole or in part.
+If this Contract ceases to further the public interest of the State, the State, in its discretion, may terminate this i.
+Method and Content ii.
+Obligations and Rights

+Contract in whole or in part.
 A determination that this Contract should be terminated in the public interest shall not be equivalent to a State right to terminate for convenience.
-This subsection shall not apply to a termination of this Contract by the State for breach by Contractor, which shall be governed by §12.A.i.
+This subsection shall not apply to a termination of this Contract by the State for Breach of Contract by Contractor, which shall be governed by §12.A.i.